 As an applicant, you will:

-- lodge you application for a permit electronically, using the APVMA portal
+- lodge your application for a permit electronically, using the APVMA Online Services Portal

 - pay all fees in relation to your application